tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 This happens because ``TYPEOF(X'41')`` yields ``'varbinary'``.
 Also it is illegal to say ``UPDATE ...
 SET string_column = X'41'``,
 one must say ``UPDATE ...
 SET string_column = CAST(X'41' AS STRING);``. |br|
-* It is non-standard to say that any number which contains a period has data type = DOUBLE.
+* It is non-standard to say that any numeric which contains a period has data type = DOUBLE.

 .. _sql_identifiers: